zoppatorsk/IP-visualizer/README.md

 ### How the data is accessed:

 Accessing the data is done on the server and really simple.
-It uses the node redis client and just send the GEORADIUS command with the name of the set, cordinates for the center point of the circle and the radius in kilometers.
+It uses the node redis client and just send the GEORADIUS command with the name of the set, coordinates for the center point of the circle and the radius in kilometers.
-The withcord parameter is set to true, so the results are returned with the cordinates.
+The withcord parameter is set to true, so the results are returned with the coordinates .

 The paramters for coordinates and radius is ofcourse sent from the client side of the application.